 Are you looking to promote collaboration among your students?
 Ormiboard is a fantastic teacher tool that gives educators the power to create their own interactive presentations for students.
 Not only can teachers create personalized experience for students, they can promote collaboration in everyday lessons.With Ormiboard students can work together to explore class content using this totally interactive tool.

-Send a project for completion: Teachers can send an image and blank text box to students in edit mode and have them describe the image in their own words.
-In an English Language Arts classroom, a teacher might send out a blank text box and ask: What is the character feeling?
+Send a project for completion: Teachers can send an image and blank text box to students.
+If they do this in edit mode, teachers can have students describe the image in their own words.
+In an English Language Arts classroom, a teacher might send out a blank text box.
+Then they can ask: What is the character feeling?
 Where does the story take place?
-Students save their responses and the teacher can view and open their work in front of class to discuss their thinking.
+Students save their responses.
+Then the teacher can view and open their work in front of class to discuss their thinking.

 Turn based collaboration: A teacher can share a project with their class, open up a response from one student and share that response with the class.
 For example, a teacher might send a comic strip with text bubbles to students and let each student fill in the first bubble.
 The teacher can pick one student’s piece of work and send it out to the whole class so they can fill in the remaining bubbles in the comic.